nus-cs2103/website-base/admin/tp-constraints.md

 <span tags="m--cs2103">

 {% call show_constraint("Constraint-Brownfield") -%}
 The final product should be a result of evolving/enhancing/morphing the given code base.
-However, you are allowed to replace all existing code with new code, as long as it is done incrementally. %%e.g. one feature/component at a time%%<br/>
+However, you are allowed to replace all existing code with new code, as long as it is done incrementally. %%e.g. done in small steps, each producing a working product%%<br/>
-%%**Reason:** To ensure your code has a decent quality level from the start.%%
+%%**Reason:** To simulate a brownfield project.%%
 {%- endcall  %}
 </span>